 Years ago, I remember trying to recreate Mud Pie Mojos for some great friends when we visited them in Ireland - I was THAT excited to share the gorgeousness!
 The local shop was pretty small so I seem to recall that I had to use substitutes for everything - apart from the peanut butter and the chocolate sauce.
 Our friends were polite and gushed appropriately.
 But they understood.
 They got it because these were the same friends who experienced that classic, elegant Italian dessert Affogato (vanilla ice cream, quite literally 'drowned' in a hot espresso) at a fancy restaurant and then rushed home to recreate it, but could only get value ice cream and Mellow Birds.
 I'm not sure there's ever a place for Mellow Birds in the world of substitutions.
 Or in the world at all, come to think of it.

-But now I've cracked it.
-It's worth hunting out the right ingredients - especially the coffee ice cream (you don't see it everywhere) but when you have everything, this is a big impact, low effort dessert.
-And, if you're feeling really adventurous you could even try juggling the ball of ice cream ...
+It's worth hunting out the right ingredients and when you have everything, this is a big impact, low effort dessert.
+Plus, if you're feeling really adventurous you could even try juggling the ball of ice cream ...

-So here's why a Mud Pie Mojo will almost certainly soon be a food tradition for you too (and probably a lot more frequently than once a year) -
+So here's why a Mud Pie Mojo will almost certainly become a regular food tradition for you too -

 - This really is a 'throw it together' dessert.
 Cutting up the fudge is the only bit of prep required.
 I'm liking that.